echogarden-project/echogarden/docs/Tasklist.md

 * Special method to use time stretching to project between different utterances of the same text
 * Is it possible to combine the Silero speech recognizer and a language model and try to perform Viterbi decoding to find alignments?
 * Voice replacement
+* Speech-to-speech translation (need to find a good model)